Skip over navigation

 Reliable information is essential to making production, marketing, and policy decisions for the agricultural community.
 The Florida Department of Agriculture and Consumer Services shares in a cooperative federal/state program responsible for collecting and disseminating Florida agricultural statistics.
 Information on the state’s major commodities is gathered through onsite producer surveys, voluntary mail questionnaires, and telephone and personal interviews.
 Statistics compiled from these data are available in over 200 reports issued annually.

-In the past year, the Florida Agricultural Statistics Service included staffing an informational booth at industry trade shows for citrus, cattle, and nursery producers as part of its public relations efforts.
+In the past year, the Florida Agricultural Statistics Service staffed an informational booth at industry trade shows for citrus, cattle, and nursery producers as part of its public relations efforts.
 The booth allowed the service to promote its role in the industry and increase the visibility of its reports.
-The office prepared and conducted the 2007 Census of Agriculture, which was mailed to every farm operator in Florida in December 2007.
-Results are scheduled to be released February 4, 2009.

 Citrus